dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 ## Leg 98: Pung Kharka to Chyandi Khola

-Simple hike along along an easy to follow trail, with a tricky point on the ascent to the pass (see waypoints).
+Simple hike along an easy to follow trail, with a tricky point on the ascent to the pass (see waypoints).

 </div>